MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS.md

 HTTPS|443(TCP/UDP)|Used for device authentication.
 TCP|49443 (TCP)|Used for certificate authentication.

-For additional information on required ports and protocols required for hybrid deployments, see the document [here](/azure/active-directory/hybrid/reference-connect-ports).
+For information on required ports and protocols required for hybrid deployments, see the document [here](/azure/active-directory/hybrid/reference-connect-ports).

-For detailed information about ports and protocols required for an Azure AD and Office 365 deployment, see the document [here](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).
+For information about ports and protocols required for an Azure AD and Office 365 deployment, see the document [here](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

 ### Endpoints enabled